teaching-ml/2022/index.md

 material is available on JupyterBook and the code can be found on GitHub where everybody can contribute.

+**David Arturo Amor Quiroz** did his PhD in physics at the Institute of Nuclear Sciences of UNAM, Mexico (2014-2018).
+He is currently working at the National Institute for Research in Digital Science and Technology (INRIA), France, as part of the maintenance team of the Machine Learning library called scikit-learn.

 #### "Teaching in the Open: advancing education by adopting open source and open science practices” by Prof. Lorena A. Barba

 Subjects like machine learning and data science are changing very fast.
 It’s